Balazs9/yoga-for-everyone/README.md

 1. First time visitor:

-    - easily understandable site and porpuse of the business
+    - easily understandable site and purpose of the business

     - easy navigation

     - beginners who want to try and learn yoga

-    - anyone who already practicing, but would like to improve skills
+    - anyone who already tried Yoga, but would like to improve their skills

     - easy registrations and payment options

 2. Returning user:

-    - yoga is part of their daily routine and they want to continue
+    - yoga is part of their life and they want to continue

-    - they are happy with the group or with the instructor
+    - they are happy with the group, with the instructor, and find the perfect schedule

     - correct pricing

-    - easy well managed, well designed website
+    - well managed, well designed website, where easy to book the classes and learn about them

 ### Creators goal: